Elizabeth Smart’s Father Ed Smart Comes Out As Gay, Divorces His Wife

 The father of kidnapping survivor Elizabeth Smart has come out as gay.
 Ed Smart, 64, recently revealed his truth on Facebook in a post, which he’s since removed.

 According to a report from People, in the post, Ed also announced that he filed for divorce from his wife Lois Smart in early July.
 Lois and Ed share six children.
-While challenging to come to terms with his sexuality, the 64-year-old finally arrived at a place where he felt that he could.
+While it was a challenge to come to terms with his sexuality, the 64-year-old finally arrived at a place where he felt that he could.
 Even though he and Lois will divorce, Ed still claims to love his family eternally.

 “I have recently acknowledged to myself and my family that I am gay,” Ed said.

 The Smarts went through a lot during the nine-month ordeal while Elizabeth was missing in 2002.
-The then 14-year-old was abducted from her bedroom in the family home in Salt Lake City, Utah.
+The then-14-year-old was abducted from her bedroom in the family home in Salt Lake City, Utah.

-In addition to the anguish the family suffered while its daughter was missing, Ed also struggled with his internal turmoil about his own sexual orientation.
+In addition to the anguish the family suffered while their daughter was missing, Ed also struggled with his internal turmoil about his own sexual orientation.

 “Living with the pain and guilt I have for so many years, not willing to accept the truth about my orientation has at times brought me to the point where I questioned whether life was still worth living.”